pngwn/MDsveX/packages/bench/tournament/README.md

 balanced corpus.
 It never edits the checked-out implementation: baseline and candidate builds live in temporary workspaces.

+Workspace package links are recreated inside each temporary tree, even when the source checkout reuses an absolute `node_modules` symlink from another worktree.
+This ensures compiler metrics actually load the candidate parser and renderer rather than the shared checkout.

 Every pair swaps isolated baseline and candidate builds into the same absolute execution path, then measures them in fresh Node processes in A-B-B-A order.
 This controls module-path, JIT-order, host, and thermal noise.
 A variant is accepted